sandbox-bio/sandbox.bio/src/tutorials/dna-secrets/steps/Step2.md

 }];
 </script>

 First, use `bowtie2` to align the sequencing reads in `reads.fq` to the reference genome using the index located at `$REF`; the reads are single-ended.
-Output the resulting SAM file to the file `aligned.sam`.

-Then, sort the SAM file and index it.
+Output the results to the file `aligned.sam`, then sort the SAM file to output `aligned.sorted.bam`.
 Complete the following exercises before moving on to the next step:

 <Exercise {criteria} />